OsbornePro/BTPS-SecPack/README.md

 ```

 #### Step 4.)
-Create monitoring task that runs once a day
+Create Monitoring and Alert Task
 1. Add __SQL-Query-Suspicous-Events.ps1__ to C:\Users\Public\Documents which will match with the location of my XML template.
-Be sure to sign in with a trusted Code Signing Certificate in your environment to prevent it from running malicious code.
+Be sure to sign in with a trusted Code Signing Certificate _(Import Code Signing Cert Info __"Trusted Publishers"__ store in certmgr.msc)_ in your environment to prevent it from running malicious code.
 Modify the permissions so only administrators can modify the script.
+Have this task run on the hour.
 ```powershell
 # PowerShell Command to use code signing certificate
 Set-AuthenticodeSignature C:\Users\Public\Documents\Import-EventsHourly.ps1 @(Get-ChildItem Cert:\CurrentUser\My -CodeSigningCert)[0]
 ```
 2. Import the task from __TaskForSQLQueryEventsMonitor.xml__ that runs once a day to execute SQL-Query-Suspicous-Events.ps1
 3. Edit the file __SQL-Query-Suspicous-Events.ps1__ so the email variables are set to match your environment.
 Once of the SQL querties will also need to be modified in order to add accounts that commonly receive special permissions such as accounts that are used for LDAP binds or domain controllers.
 Or don't use any special filtering.
 Whatever floats your boat.
-The SQL queries only return events from the last 24 hours.
-This is significantly faster than filtering the Windows Event log through XML.
+The SQL queries only return events from the last hour.
+This is significantly faster than filtering the Windows Event log through XML which also will eventually delete logs to make room for newer logs.

 Once run, the script returns event information on the below possible indications of compromise from all those devices forwarding events.
   -	Were any Event Logs Cleared